 7. Relieve insect bites

-Make a simple paste of water and baking soda and apply as a salve onto affected skin.
+Make a simple paste of water and baking soda and apply it as a salve onto the affected area.
+This is a great form of relief from annoying bug bites and stings.

 Many swear by the simplicity of baking soda as shampoo that’s finished off with an Apple Cider Vinegar rinse.
 Learn more about ‘No Pooing here.
 But also keep in mind how this might affect the pH of your scalp.